Fisher Investments Reviews: Should Investors Fear the ‘September Effect’?

 Fisher Investments’ founder, Executive Chairman and Co-Chief Investment Officer Ken Fisher debunks the seasonal investing adage that historically weak stock market returns observed during the month of September means a dour month for stocks.

-For more market insights from Fisher Investments, read our latest articles.
+For more market insights from Fisher Investments, get our latest commentary here.

 Investing in securities involves a risk of loss.
 Past performance is never a guarantee of future returns.
 The results for individual portfolios and for different periods may vary depending on market conditions and the composition of the portfolio.
 Investing in foreign stock markets involves additional risks, such as the risk of currency fluctuations.
 The foregoing constitutes the general views of Fisher Investments and should not be regarded as personalized investment advice.
 Nothing herein is intended to be a recommendation.
 The opinions expressed are subject to change without notice.